Bugs and Smells and Rats

-Please use organic lemon seeds since some non-organic lemon seeds may be incapable of germinating.
+Use organic lemon seeds because some non-organic lemon seeds may not germinate.

 1. Soak the lemon seeds for 24 hours.